Creating Agents

 Step 4: Establish Initial Goals

-Work with your agent to set up your initial objectives and projects.
+Work with your agent to set up your initial projects and processes.
 This creates structure for your collaboration:

 Projects — Specific initiatives